Preschoolers making friends: what to expect

 ‘You’re not my friend!’

 Preschoolers are learning what’s OK in friendships and social groups.
 So some preschoolers might tell other children they can’t join in ‘their’ group or say things like ‘You’re not my friend’.
-They might also make bargains or threats around friendship – for example, ‘If you don’t invite me to your party, I won’t be your friend’.
+They might also make bargains or threats about friendship.
+For example, ‘If you don’t invite me to your party, I won’t be your friend’.

 Some children might be hurt by this kind of behaviour, and others seem able to shake it off.
 Often children sort things out and are ‘friends’ again minutes later.

-It might help to explain to your child that it’s normal to feel lonely sometimes, and most people don’t get along with everyone they meet.
-Planning some playdates with other children from preschool might also help your child feel more confident about playing with everyone at preschool.
+It’s best to quietly monitor preschooler friendship issues, rather than trying to fix things straight away.
+It might help to explain to your child that everyone feels lonely sometimes, and most people don’t get along with everyone they meet.
+Playdates with other children from preschool might also help your child feel more confident about playing with everyone at preschool.

 If your child talks about persistent problems playing with friends at preschool, or problems with some children in particular, it’s a good idea to talk to your child’s preschool teachers.
 The teachers can keep an eye on what’s happening and follow up with conversations, stories or activities.